supreme-gg-gg/ddpg-stock-rl/README.md

 ## Algorithms used in this work

-- Deep Deterministic Policy Gradient using EIIE (Ensemble of Identical Independent Evaluators) architecture (CNN and LSTM)
+- Deep Deterministic Policy Gradient using EIIE (Ensemble of Identical Independent Evaluators) architecture (CNN and LSTM) as the actor and critic networks

 - Imitation Learning (work in progress) using CNN and LSTM as benchmark